Edith-Naike-Edward/DHIS2-PT-2023/README.md

 iCare OUTBOUND SMS API NAVIGATION STEPS:
 1. Head to branch: iCare-webUI-smsapi.
 2. Clone the repository/directory titled 'SMS'.
-3. Review and understand the code.
+3. Read descriptions of each file, and view and understand the code.
 4. Test using Postman.

-NOTE: I AM USED MYSQL WORKBENCH, Spring BOOT PROJECT AND INTELLIJ IDEA COMMUNITY EDITION 2023.2 - MODIFY ACCORDING TO YOUR NEEDS/USAGE.
+I USED MYSQL WORKBENCH, Spring BOOT PROJECT AND INTELLIJ IDEA COMMUNITY EDITION 2023.2 - MODIFY ACCORDING TO YOUR NEEDS/USAGE.